cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 <HighlightBox type="best-practice">

-To further limit the dependency of the leaderboard module on the checkers module, you could consider to options:
+To further limit the dependency of the leaderboard module on the checkers module, you could consider:

-* Have the new expected interface be based on `Candidate` and not `PlayerInfo`.
+* Having the new expected interface be based on `Candidate` and not `PlayerInfo`.
-* Keep the transformation between one and the other in a file whose name is suffixed with `_checkers`.
+* And keeping the transformation between one and the other in a file whose name is suffixed with `_checkers`.

 </HighlightBox>